br-automation-com/mappView-Recipe/README.md

 <a name="Revision-History"></a>
 ## Revision History

-#### Version 0.2
+#### Version 0.3
-- Added message box before saving or deleting a recipe
-- Fixed filter compare too short
+- Added categories to mapp function blocks to seperate recipe data
-- Added exit function
+- Added function to view files by double click or command
-- Code cleanup
+- Removed obsolete constants